a5k-gwc/skulls/trunk/Skulls/admin/readme.txt

 skulls.php is the main file.

-admin/test.php can be used to verify settings that must be changed in vars.php. admin/update.php can be used to update data files (it doesn't check if Skulls is updated).
+admin/test.php can be used to verify settings that must be changed in vars.php. admin/update.php can be used to update data files if you have installed an old version of this cache (it doesn't check if Skulls is updated).

+WARNING
+I STRONGLY SUGGEST you use a CNAME for the cache such as http://gwc.your-site.com/skulls.php So if you ever want to take it down all you will have to do is delete the CNAME.

+P2P clients have long memories, it takes a long time (maybe forever) until the name of your cache has vanished.
+If you don't follow this warning you will still be hit by cache requests after you have stopped running the cache.

 INSTALLATION PROCEDURE
 1. Send all files to your web server